-'''

-[BD 41-1353] <name of slave segment> is mapped at disjoint segments in

-master <name

-of address space> at <memory range> and in master <name of address space>

-at <memory

-range>.
-It is illegal to have the same peripheral mapped to different

-addresses

-within the same network.
-Peripherals must either be mapped to the same

-offset in all

-masters, or into addresses that are apertures of each other or to

-contiguous

-addresses that can be combined into a single address with a range that is a

-power of

-2.

-'''
+[BD 41-1353] Slave segment <name of slave segment> is mapped at disjoint addresses in address space <name of address space> at <offset> and in address space <name of address space> at <offset>.
+It is illegal to have the same slave segment mapped to different addresseswithin the same network.
+Peripherals must either be mapped to the same offset in all masters, to addresses that are subsets of a larger aligned address, or to contiguous addresses that can be combined.

-This message is typically thrown during validation.
+This message is typically displayed during validation.
 Within a network defined as a set of masters accessing the same set of slaves connected through a set of interconnects, each slave must be mapped to the same address within every master address space, or apertures or subsets of the largest address range.